 5. Outsource some of your company's tasks.

-6. Reduce uncollected revenues to reduce business expenses.
+6. Reduce uncollected revenues.

 7. Move fast.
 Time is money.